-- Controlled Temperature: The heat from the sun first hits the external pane, then it has either two or three panes before it reaches your house.
+- Controlled Temperature: The sunlight first hits the external pane, then it has either two or three windowpanes before it reaches your house.
 This reduces the quantity of heat that actually reaches the inside of your home.

-- Conserved Energy: The increased insulation and controlled temperatures all conserve energy to save your utility bills and reduce the carbon footprint.
+- Conserved Energy: The increased insulation and controlled temperatures all conserve energy and provide better energy efficiency to save your utility bills and reduce the carbon footprint.

-- Ease of Maintenance: These windows are just as easy to maintain as single-pane windows, the interior panes don’t require any additional maintenance.
+- Ease of Maintenance: These windows are just as easy to maintain as single-pane windows, the interior windowpanes don’t require any additional maintenance.

 - Increased Security: It is virtually impossible to break an insulated window.

-- More Versatility: Insulated windows can be used in fiberglass, wood, or vinyl frames.
-It can also be customized with tinted coatings and additional glass panels.
+- More Versatility: This window type can be used in fiberglass, wood, or vinyl frames.
+It can also be customized with a tinted coating and an additional glass panel.

 Best Used For: Situation Insulated glass is best suited for exterior glass that’ll help you keep your heating and cooling costs down.